Install NGINX Ingress Controller with App Protect

 makecommand to build the image, be sure to use the

 If you intend to use external references in NGINX App Protect policies, you may want to provide a custom CA certificate to authenticate with the hosting server.
-In order to do that, place the *.crt file in the build/appprotect folder and uncomment the lines following this comment:
+In order to do so, place the

 #Uncomment the lines below if you want to install a custom CA certificate